How debt settlement works

 Helps you avoid bankruptcy

-Bankruptcy is one of the last resorts when you can’t get out of a bad financial situation.
-Debt settlement helps you avoid this option.
+Debt settlement helps you avoid bankruptcy, which is typically a last resort if you can’t get out of a bad financial situation.
 Bankruptcy can have long-lasting negative effects on your credit score and financial future.

 Faster debt resolution